SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 Individual types (that is, classes, structures, and enumerations) can be assigned specific access levels, as can properties, methods, initializers, and subscripts belonging to those types.
-Protocols can also restrict access to a certain scope, and a type's conformance to a protocol can be hidden in certain scopes if appropriate.
+Protocols can also be restricted to a certain context, as can global constants, variables, and functions.

 In addition to offering considerable flexibility around access control, Swift reduces the need for you to specify explicit access control levels in many cases